Lil Durk: 2017–2019: Just Cause Y’all Waited, Signed to the Streets 3, other projects, and Love Songs 4 the Streets 2

 Throughout the year 2017, Durk released several mixtapes; starting with Love Songs for the Streets which was released on February 28, 2017; Supa Vultures, a collaborative mixtape with Lil Reese which was released on August 11, 2017; Signed to the Streets 2.5 which was released on October 19, 2017; and Bloodas, a collaborative mixtape with Tee Grizzley which was released on December 8, 2017.
 Bloodas was the only mixtape of the four released to chart on the Billboard 200, charting at number 96.

 On March 29, 2018, Durk announced that his twelfth mixtape would be released the next day at midnight, and his first mixtape was to be released for digital retail, Just Cause Y'all Waited.
-That same time, he also confirmed that he fulfilled his contract with Def Jam Records.
+At the same time, he also confirmed that he fulfilled his contract with Def Jam Records.
 The following day, Durk was a free agent due to fulfilling his contract with Def Jam Records, causing him to release Just Cause Y'all Waited exclusively on Apple Music and the iTunes Store.

-Just Cause Y'all Waited had since been available for stream or download on other platforms.
-The mixtape became Durk's second mixtape (following Bloodas in 2017), and first solo mixtape to chart on any type of Billboard chart.
+Just Cause Y'all Waited had been available for stream or download on other platforms.
+The mixtape became Durk's second mixtape, following Bloodas in 2017, and first solo mixtape to chart on any type of Billboard chart.
 Charting at number 57 on the Billboard 200, 28 on the Top R&B/Hip-Hop Albums chart and 22 on the Rap Albums chart, respectively.

 Durk also announced a collaborative project with 808 Mafia producer DY, "Durkio Krazy", which still hasn't been released and could possibly be canceled entirely.
 On May 3, 2019, Durk was featured on the remix of "Crazy Story" by fellow rapper King Von.
 With a related music video, the remix is called "Crazy Story 2.0" which would later be part of Von's debut mixtape, Grandson, Vol. 1.
 The song peaked at number 81 on the Billboard Hot 100.

 As of July 27, 2018, Durk announced that he signed to Alamo Records and Interscope Records, and released his third studio album Signed to the Streets 3 on November 9, 2018, under Alamo/Interscope.
 It features guest appearances from Young Dolph, Gunna, A Boogie wit da Hoodie, Future, Kevin Gates, Lil Baby, Lil Skies, TK Kravitz, and Ty Dolla Sign.

 Love Songs 4 the Streets 2, Lil Durk's fourth studio album, was released on August 2, 2019, serving as a sequel to his 2017 mixtape Love Songs 4 the Streets.
 It features guest appearances from 21 Savage, A Boogie wit da Hoodie, Key Glock, King Von, Meek Mill, and Nicki Minaj.
 The album peaked at number four on the Billboard 200 in the United States, marking his first top-ten entry on the chart.